top of page

 Feeling Threatened vs. Being Threatened

-This course training helps the participants navigate the challenges presented by faculty and other community members and how talk with faculty, staff, parents, students, and the general community about threats (while staying in the limits of information privacy).
+This course training helps participants navigate the challenges presented by faculty and other community members and learn how to talk with faculty, staff, parents, students, and the general community about threats (while staying within the limits of information privacy).

 Sharks in an aquarium